etm/cpee-logging-xes-yaml/README.md

  :log_dir: /var/log/cpee
 ```

-To connec the cpee to the log, one of two things can be done: (1) add a handler to
+To connect the cpee to the log, one of two things can be done: (1) add a handler to
 a testset/template:

 ```xml